The Dark Side of the Rainbow: Response

 Members of Pink Floyd have denied any connection between the album and the film.
-Guitarist David Gilmour dismissed it as the product of "some guy with too much time on his hands".
-Drummer Nick Mason told MTV in 1997, "It's absolute nonsense.
+The guitarist, David Gilmour, dismissed it as the product of "some guy with too much time on his hands".
+The bassist, Roger Waters, said it was "bullshit" with no connection to anyone who worked on the album.
+The Dark Side of the Moon engineer, Alan Parsons, also denied any connection, saying the band had no means of playing video tapes in the studio at the time of recording.
+He said he was disappointed by the results when he tried watching the film while listening to the album, and that "if you play any record with the sound turned down on the TV, you will find things that work".
+The drummer, Nick Mason, said: "It's absolute nonsense.
 It has nothing to do with The Wizard of Oz.
 It was all based on The Sound of Music."
-The Dark Side of the Moon audio engineer Alan Parsons also denied any connection, saying the band had no means of playing video tapes in the studio at the time of recording.
-He said in 2003:

-Asked about the connection in 2022, the bassist, Roger Waters, said it was "bullshit" and that had "nothing to do" with anyone who worked on the album.

 Detractors argue that the phenomenon is the result of the mind's tendency to find patterns by discarding data that does not fit.
-The film critic Richard Roeper published his assessment of the phenomenon, which he referred to as "Dark Side of Oz".
-Roeper concluded that while Pink Floyd may have had the resources and technical abilities to produce an alternative film soundtrack, undergoing such an endeavour would have been impractical.
-Roeper also noted that The Dark Side of the Moon is approximately an hour shorter than The Wizard of Oz.
+The film critic Richard Roeper concluded that while Pink Floyd may have had the resources and technical abilities to produce an alternative film soundtrack, it would have been impractical, and noted that The Dark Side of the Moon is approximately an hour shorter than The Wizard of Oz.

-Variations

-The fame of Dark Side of the Rainbow has prompted some to search for synchronicities among other albums by other bands and films by other directors.
-The lengthy Pink Floyd song "Echoes" from the 1971 album Meddle has been paired with "Jupiter and Beyond the Infinite", the fourth act in the 1968 film 2001: A Space Odyssey.
-Both the track and the sequence are approximately 23 minutes.
-Comedian Matt Herzau claims that the Pixar film WALL-E syncs up with Pink Floyd's rock opera The Wall, which he has called "Another Brick in the WALL-E", after the album's three-part song "Another Brick in the Wall".
-Podcast host Griffin McElroy has praised the synchronicity between Dark Side of the Moon and Paul Blart: Mall Cop 2 in the podcast 'Til Death Do Us Blart.